-Desmond Wai Liver and Gastroenterology Diseases Center Mount Elizabeth Novena Specialist Center or fibrosis.
-Risk of progression to cirrhosis or liver failure is minimum.1

-- 2. Non-alcoholic steatohepatitis (NASH), which refers to presence of fat with inflammation.
-NASH can progress to cirrhosis.^{1,3} - 3.
-NASH cirrhosis, which refers to cirrhosis with current or previous histological of steatosis or steatohepatitis.1
+- 1. Non-alcoholic fatty liver (NAFL), which refers to presence of fat in liver without significant inflammation or fibrosis.
+Risk of progression to cirrhosis or liver failure is minimum. - 2.
+Non-alcoholic steatohepatitis (NASH), which refers to presence of fat with inflammation.
+NASH can progress to cirrhosis. - 3.
+NASH cirrhosis, which refers to cirrhosis with current or previous histological of steatosis or steatohepatitis.